What is website visitor tracking?

 In general, since most of these products do not identify or track anonymous site users at a personal level, they do not present a major problem for their customers in the area of GDPR compliance.

-Note: See this post to learn more about GDPR compliance for website visitor identification software (including specific vendor examples).
+For more insights, read this post about GDPR compliance for website visitor identification software (including specific vendor examples).

 Growth Potential for B2B Lead Generation Software